If you have been thinking about starting a multi-topic or multi-niche blog, I say: DO IT.

 Select your plan.

-At this stage, I would recommend choosing the cheapest option at $3.95 per month.
-At this point, you are just getting started with your blog so it doesn’t make much sense to pay any more than you have to.
-You can always upgrade your plan at any point in the future.
+For most of you, I would recommend choosing the cheapest option (currently) at $3.95 per month.
+For now, you are just getting started with your blog so I think that it does not make much sense for you to pay any more than you have to.
+Plus, you can always upgrade your plan in the future.

 Then check if your desired domain name is available.

 If it is not, return to the beginning and brainstorm additional ideas.
 Do not rush.
-Also, there are a ton of new domain extensions like “.rock” and “.ninja” that look awesome at first glance.
-While they may work just a well as a “.com” or “.org”, society is still a bit stuck in the “.com” phase and using anything else may very well make it less memorable.
+Also, there are a ton of new domain extensions like “.rock” or “.ninja” that seem awesome at first glance.
+While they may work just a well as a “.com” or “.org”, society is still a bit stuck in the “.com” mentality, and using anything else may do more harm than good.

-If you already own a new domain name, you can use that one here.
+If you already own a new domain name, you can add that one here.